Athena And Poseidon’s Contest: How Did Athens Get Its Name?

 Back when ancient Athens was not named Athens, the gods Athena and Poseidon fought for the right to make the city theirs.

-May 19, 2021By Antonis Chaliakopoulos, PhD Classical Archaeology (in-progress), MSc Museum Studies
+May 19, 2021By Antonis Chaliakopoulos, PhD Candidate in Classical Archaeology, MSc Museum Studies

 athena-poseidon-contest-athens